simplworld/simpl.world.website/_docs/tutorials/single-player/modelservice.md

 ###  Implementation

-For simplicity, we're going to create a single player Game in which each player has a Scenario that can advance multiple periods.
+For simplicity, we're going to create a single-player Game in which each player has a Scenario that can advance multiple periods.

 In your `game` app module, define our model in `model.py`: